truongngoclinh/Clone_BatChu/README.md

 # Clone_BatChu

-This is a clone version of game "bắt chữ", a popular game with several million downloads at 2014.
+This is a clone version of game "bắt chữ", a popular game with several million of downloads at 2014.
 Because it was suspended on my app store so I will share it to everyone as a reference.

 **This game has new playing rules:**
  - the image was separated by 4 equal parts